ntakouris/UnrealStuff/BluDer/README.md

 #Blu-(sha)Der
 BluDer is a dump (I guess you can call it library) for custom material expressions inside UE4.
-Language: HLSL (It gets cross-compiled don't worry).
+Language: HLSL (WORRY.
+IT WILL NOT BE CROSS COMPILED).

 Warning: Some stuff may be outdated or already implemented.